odo/ballermann/README.md

-ballermann
+Ballermann
 =====

-ballermann (German for tender shepherd) is a tool for load balancing between Erlang processes in a round-robin fashion.
+Ballermann (German for "the one who drinks from the spring, gently") is a tool for load balancing between Erlang processes in a round-robin fashion.

 Building
 --------